Dear Fellow Mother,

 It is not a love story.

-It does a pretty convincing job of masquerading as one, for sure, but please believe me when I say that love doesn’t even have a cameo role in this plot.
+please believe me when I say that love doesn’t even have a cameo role

 It is also not a romantic fairytale with a harmless bit of naughtiness sprinkled on top.